oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-csp-2100/index.md

  <li>Click on Target Host Name and select the host from the list.</li>
  <li>Click on Image Name and select the controller.qcow2 image from the list.</li>
  <li>Click on vNIC &gt; vNIC1 &gt; External Network &gt; enp1s0f0. vNIC1 is used by the Avi Controller as the management interface.<br> Note: If the management network is on a different VLAN, specify the VLAN number in the VLAN field, and click on VLAN Tagged to enable tagging.<br> <a href="img/linux-server-cloud-csp2100-3.png"><img class="alignnone size-full wp-image-8620" src="img/linux-server-cloud-csp2100-3.png" alt="linux-server-cloud-csp2100-3" width="915" height="489"></a></li>
  <li>Click on Resource Config and set the resource allocations.
-The minimum requirement is 4 cores, 12 GB of memory, and 64 GB of disk.</li>
+Refer to <a href="/docs/16.3/system-requirements-hardware/">System Requirements: Hardware</a> for the minimum requirements.</li>
  <li><em>(optional) </em>Click on VNC Password and specify a password for console login using VNC.</li>
  <li>Click on Deploy.</li>
 </ol>